The Second World War was the first time Australians were conscripted to fight overseas.

 While most Australians were saddened by the outbreak of the war, there was no widespread opposition to the troops’ deployment.
 The first unit to be deployed was the 6th Division.
 About 15,000 men sailed in March 1940.

 In February 1941, with the threat of an impending war with Japan, Australia despatched the AIF’s 8th Division, four RAAF squadrons and eight warships to Singapore and Malaya.
-Most of the men in the 8th Division would go into captivity when Singapore fell on 15 February 1942.
+Most of the men in the 8th Division would be taken into captivity when Singapore fell on 15 February 1942.

 In July 1942 the seven-month Kokoda Trail campaign began.
 Soldiers of both the CMF and the Second AIF fought alongside each other with great distinction.
 During the campaign, more than 600 Australians were killed and some 1680 were wounded.